tsbmediaventure/ConsCent-docs/docs/api/userDetailsAndSubscriptions.md

-# Get UserDetials and Subscriptions endpoint
+# Getu user details and subscriptions information

 Get the user Details and subscriptions